matty-kun/DevLift/memory-bank/activeContext.md

 # Active Context: DevLift

 ## Current Focus
-We are currently implementing the core authentication and user experience for DevLift.
+We are currently implementing the core features and enhancing the user experience for DevLift.
 The focus is on:

+1. **Project Discovery System**: Enhancing the Projects page with search, filters, sorting, and pagination
-1. **Authentication System**: Implementing sign-in and sign-up flows with user type selection
+2. **Authentication System**: Refining sign-in and sign-up flows with user type selection
-2. **User Interface**: Developing a consistent dark theme with custom accent colors
+3. **User Interface**: Developing a consistent dark theme with custom accent colors
-3. **Dashboard Views**: Creating separate dashboards for students and founders
-4. **Profile Pages**: Building user profile pages with appropriate information for each user type
+4. **Protected Routes**: Ensuring authenticated access to sensitive pages and features

 ## Recent Changes
-- Updated AuthContext to include user type (student/founder)
-- Created SignUp page with user type selection
+- Enhanced the Projects page with comprehensive features:
+  - Added search functionality for finding projects by title, description, or skills
+  - Implemented filters for skills, difficulty, and duration
+  - Added sorting options (newest/oldest)
-- Implemented Dashboard page with conditional rendering based on user type
+  - Implemented pagination with "Load More" functionality
-- Updated UI components (Button, Card, Input) to use our dark theme
+  - Added loading states and error handling
+- Protected routes for authenticated users:
+  - Projects page is now accessible only to authenticated users
+  - ProjectDetails page is now protected
+  - Profile page is protected
+- Improved UI components with custom colors and transitions:
+  - Enhanced buttons with color transitions (200-300ms)
+  - Added custom cyan accents to icons and interactive elements
+  - Improved form inputs and filters
-- Fixed styling issues in SignIn page
+- Fixed navigation from Hero section to Sign-up page with user type highlighting
-- Created comprehensive documentation in the memory bank

 ## Active Decisions